nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 # This will remove the meteors (third argument is True) that collide with the player.
 collision_sprites = pygame.sprite.spritecollide(player, meteor_sprites, True)

+# If there are any collisions (i.e., a meteor collided with the player), print the first meteor that collided.
+if collision_sprites:
+    print(collision_sprites[0])

+# Loop through each laser in the laser_sprites group.
+# This is where we check for collisions